ajohnson2205/tttt2k17/notes.md

-Need to render the options from the status table into the drop down Create these in a component and map over it to give the options?
+Need to render the options from the status table into the Status Options Create these in a component and map over it to give the options?